 • A team member or a single participant will blindly select a nutrient management plan.
-They will be provided 10 minutes to review the plan and develop a simple summary of information and respond to a randomly selected question.
+They will be provided 10 minutes to review the plan and develop a simple summary of information and respond to a randomly selected question at the time they are in front of the panel of judges.
 Teams will have each member draw a question to respond individually based upon the same team selected plan.
+Single students from a school will only answer a single question based upon the plan they view.
+(Hence individuals are welcome to attend this CDE event!)